mercari-build/mercari-build-training/document/05-docker.en.md

 The environment within the docker image should be the same as STEP2-2 after STEP4-5.

-**Mofify `dockerfile` to copy necessary files and install dependencies such that you can run the listing API on docker**
+**Modify `dockerfile` to copy necessary files and install dependencies such that you can run the listing API on docker**

 `$ docker run -d -p 9000:9000 build2024/app:latest`